Praying Mantis Lifespan: How Long Do Praying Mantis Live?

 Nymph

 At each stage, the nymphs lose their exoskeleton, a process known as molting, to allow for the development of body segments and growth in body size.
-Molting occurs approximately six times before they may begin the next stage of life.
+Molting occurs approximately five to ten times before they may begin the next stage of life.
 Other huge predators, including bats, birds, and spiders, feed on nymphs, and not all nymphs survive this stage.

 Adult

-Full-grown mantises range in length from 1 to 6 inches and vary in size according to the species.
-A praying mantis’ physical structure is similar to that of other insects, with three parts: the abdomen, the head and thorax, and the antennae that are used for sniffing.
+Full-grown mantises range in length from one to six inches and vary in size according to the species.
+A praying mantis’ physical structure is similar to that of other insects, with three parts: the abdomen, the head, and the thorax.
 Female mantises are identifiable from males by their larger abdomens.

 The praying mantis is a carnivorous bug that isn’t picky about its diet.
 In fact, it’ll eat just about anything that comes its way.
 Mantises will feed on tiny nesting birds, mice, lizards, and tree frogs in addition to small insects.
 When praying mantises mate, the female often eats the male mantis’ head.
 She then feasts on the rest of the male’s body after mating.
 Once she lays her eggs, the female mantis typically dies.

 A praying mantis’ total life expectancy is determined by a number of factors.
 These include the availability and quality of the food they eat.
 The more high-quality food they have available, the better the chances are that the praying mantis will continue to grow in size.
-Whether they are being kept as a pet or are living in the wild will also play a large role in their lifespan.
-When kept in captivity, a praying mantis will not have the threat of many natural predators that they may be hunted by.
+Whether they are being kept as pets or are living in the wild will also play a large role in their lifespan.
+When kept in captivity, a praying mantis will not face the threat of many natural predators that hunt them.

 Tips for Maximizing Your Praying Mantis’ Lifespan